mobxjs/mobx/docs/README.md

 In the above example, the `observer` wrapper around the React component will automatically detect that the rendering of the component depends on `timer.secondsPassed`.
-Even though this relationship is defined nowhere explicitly, MobX's reactivity system will make sure the component gets re-rendered when _precisely that_ field is updated inthe future.
+Even though this relationship is not explicitly defined, MobX's reactivity system will make sure the component gets re-rendered when _precisely that_ field is updated in the future.

 ## Core concepts